Unlike vacations or gadgets, a game court provides decades of enjoyment. Something to grow into not out of.

 Lighting

 • Wired LED Systems: $1,500–10,000 to keep the game going after sunset while keeping your neighbors skies dark.
+Larger your court, larger the investment in lighting you need.

 Fencing

-• Soft Netting Fences: $1,000–10,000 to keep balls in and neighbors happy.
+• Soft Netting Fences: $25 to $30 per linear foot to keep balls and people in- great for residential courts.

 Other Cool Add-Ons